Fred Mannering: Research

 Mannering is known for his work in highway safety, statistics, and econometrics.
-He has published extensively with over 150 journal articles.
+He has published extensively with over 170 journal articles.
 Some of his most impactful work includes research on highway accident frequency and injury severity, the effects of unobserved heterogeneity in highway safety analysis, and his work on temporal instability in the analysis of highway accident data.
 He has contributed to the advancement of science and engineering through his teaching and as an author of two widely adopted textbooks: Principles of Highway Engineering and Traffic Analysis and Statistical and Econometric Methods for Transportation Data Analysis.
-Mannering is Editor-in-Chief (and founding Editor) of the journal Analytic Methods in Accident Research and past Editor-in-Chief and current Distinguished Editorial Board Member of the journal Transportation Research Part B - Methodological.
+Mannering is the founding editor and chief advisory editor of the Elsevier journal Analytic Methods in Accident Research (having served as editor-in-chief from 2013 to 2024).
+He is also past editor-in-chief (2004 to 2012) and current distinguished editorial board member of the Elsevier journal Transportation Research Part B - Methodological.

+Music/discography

+Mannering was a founding member and the lead guitarist in the Seattle Heavy Metal band Vulgaris from 1993 until their split-up in 1996.
+The band's self-titled debut album Vulgaris was recorded at Seattle's Avast!
+Studios in October 1994 and released on CD in December 1994.